KennethSee/PSSimPy/README.md

 6. [License](#license)

 ## Introduction
-PSSimPy is a Python library designed to simulate Large Value Payment Systems (LVPS), essential components of global financial infrastructure.
+PSSimPy is a Python library designed to simulate Large Value Payment Systems (LVPS).
 This library serves as an advanced simulation tool that facilitates analysis of synthetic or real LVPS transaction data to test potential modifications and assess impacts on LVPS performance.

-With the financial landscape continuously evolving, particularly with advancements in payment technologies, there exists a clear need for simulation tools capable of adapting to both current and foreseeable innovations in wholesale payment systems.
-PSSimPy fills this gap by offering features that support the simulation of various payment and settlement mechanisms, including those that leverage new technologies.
-The library provides a comprehensive platform for exploring the dynamics of payment systems, aiding researchers and practitioners in evaluating the implications of different system designs and operational strategies.

-PSSimPy is designed with the flexibility to accommodate a wide range of simulation needs.
+This library is designed with the flexibility to accommodate a wide range of simulation needs, catering to both academic researchers and industry/government analysts.
 Its modular architecture enables users to customize simulations to explore the intricacies of payment and settlement processes.
-As a publicly available tool, PSSimPy invites collaboration and innovation in the study of LVPS, supporting the ongoing development of financial technologies and payment systems.
+This is a publicly available tool and we welcome any form of collaboration and feedback.

 ## Getting Started
 ```bash